breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/strategies.md

 * Passport library
 * Local passport strategy
-* Functions you made for querying db in fake-db.js.
+* Functions you made for querying your database in fake-db.js.

 In app.js, you need to import all the files and libraries that you will be using.